Table of Contents

 Your ad cost depends on who, where, and when you’re targeting.

-Demographics: Trying to target billionaires?
-Expect to pay more than targeting, say, broke college students searching for “cheap food near me.”
+- Demographics: Trying to target billionaires?
+Expect to pay more than targeting broke college students searching for “cheap food near me.”

-Device Targeting: Mobile ads often have different costs than desktop ads—because we all know how easily people click things on their phones by accident.
-PLUS, over half of all internet users access the World Wide Web with their phones.
+- Device Targeting: Mobile ads often have different costs than desktop ads.
+Over half of all internet users access the web via mobile devices.

 Factor 4: Bidding Strategy and Budget

-Your Google Ads costs are also influenced by your bidding strategy.
+Your Google Ads costs are influenced by your bidding strategy.
 You can choose between:

-- Manual CPC Bidding: You set the max price per click (great for control freaks).
+- Manual CPC Bidding: You set the max price per click.

-- Automated Bidding: Google optimizes bids for you (great for people who like to gamble).
+- Automated Bidding: Google optimizes bids for you.

-- Target CPA (Cost Per Acquisition): You tell Google how much you’re willing to pay per conversion (ideal if you’re actually tracking conversions—if not, good luck).
+- Target CPA (Cost Per Acquisition): You tell Google how much you’re willing to pay per conversion.

 The moral of the story?
 Be strategic.
 Don’t just throw money at Google and hope for the best.
-This is where a digital marketing specialist (like US!) can help you determine your ideal audiences, target CPAs, and give your quality scores a boost.
+This is where a digital marketing specialist (like us!) can help you determine your ideal audiences, target CPAs, and boost your quality scores.

 Factor 5: Seasonal Trends and Competition

 Ever tried running an ad for engagement rings in February?
-All the best in competing with every other jeweller on the planet during Valentine’s Day season.
+Competing during Valentine’s Day season can be expensive.
 Google Ads prices fluctuate based on:

 - Holidays: Black Friday?
-Expect to pay top dollar for any ad remotely related to retail.
+Expect to pay top dollar for retail-related ads.

-- Industry Trends: Travel ads cost more during vacation seasons, and fitness ads spike in January (because it’s a new year and a new me).
+- Industry Trends: Travel ads cost more during vacation seasons, and fitness ads spike in January.

-- Unexpected Events: If a celebrity suddenly endorses something related to your business or industry, expect prices to surge overnight.
+- Unexpected Events: If a celebrity suddenly endorses something related to your business, expect prices to surge overnight.

 Things to Consider for Non-Profit Organizations

-Contact Digital Tea today to learn more about Google Ads Grants, how to apply for them, and how we can help you maximize this incredible advertising opportunity.
+Contact Digital Tea today to learn more about Google Ads Grants, how to apply, and how we can help you maximize this opportunity.

 Conclusion

-Google Ads can be a small business’s best friend—or its worst nightmare—depending on how well you understand how costs work.
+Google Ads can be a small business’s best friend—or its worst nightmare—depending on how well you understand costs.

 The Key Takeaways: